 - Traditional herbal healing

 - Chinese medicine

 I’m not sure what’s right for me.
 On one hand, I see a large amount of side-effects with the drugs . . . some, with worse side-effects than MS. Therefore, I don’t know why I would put my body in a negative atmosphere and expose myself to a situation that could be worse than what I’m in already.

 On the other side . . .
 I want (desperately) to avoid any chance that something bad will happen again . . . so medicine seems to give that little faith, that slight chance.
 This may be cowardly of me to admit . . . but I am scared — terrified — to death to be in a wheelchair.
 I’ve been overly active all my life.
-You’re talking to a girl that didn’t watch TV until she was in college . . . and only then because she was forced after her roommates left the TV on 24/7.
-I was the type who stayed outside . . . exploring, played face-to-face with life.
+You’re talking to a girl that spent her life outside; I didn’t watch TV until she was in college . . . and only then because she was forced to view after her roommates left the TV on twenty-four/seven.
+I was the type who stayed outside, exploring, playing face-to-facewith life.
 I feel as if I need to run marathons now, jog multiple times a day, go backpacking now, take trips, see and experience the world, fulfill every dream . . . quickly . . . before my chance may run out.

 For more information on the disease-modifying treatments discussed, visit the companies’ websites:

 For more information on other disease-modifying treatments, see the full list: